gianmillare/Tableau_Practice/README.md

 # Tableau_Practice

+A repository of all practice problems and assignments I came across during my journey to become a data scientist.
+This repository is a combination of Tableau lectures from UC Berkeley's Data Analytics Boot Camp and Official Tableau Lecture videos.

 ### Lecture 1: Tableau Basics
 | Section | Tableau Story | File Link | Prompts | Resource |
 | ------------- | ------------- | ------------- | ------------- | ------------- |